linear-b/gitstream/docs/gitlab-installation.md

 **Step 2 of 4:** Create a new `cm` project (repository) in your GitLab group.

-!!! tip

-    Automation rules by gitStream are executed on behalf of the user account used to install it.
-We recommend to continue with a new dedicated account (e.g. `gitstream-cm`) in GitLab and install gitStream app with it.
-The service account has to have `Maintainer`  role.

 **Step 3 of 4:** Create a `./.gitlab-ci.yml` CI/CD file in the `cm` repository default branch (usually `master` or `main`) with the following contents: